Fergus Bowes-Lyon: World War I

-In the First World War he served with the 8th Battalion, Black Watch: as a lieutenant since 19th August 1914, and as temporary captain since November 17th.
+In the First World War, Bowes-Lyon served with the 8th Battalion, Black Watch: as a lieutenant since 19 August 1914, and as temporary captain since 17 November.
 Alfred Anderson, later the last surviving Scottish soldier of the conflict (and the last surviving British soldier to have been awarded the 1914 Star), was his batman.

-Bowes-Lyon was killed during the Battle of the Hohenzollern Redoubt in the Battle of Loos.
+Bowes-Lyon was killed in action on 27 September 1915, during the Battle of the Hohenzollern Redoubt in the Battle of Loos.
 As he led an attack on the German lines, his leg was blown off by a barrage of German artillery and he fell back into his sergeant's arms.
 Bullets struck him in the chest and shoulder and he died on the field.
 He was buried in a quarry at Vermelles (50°29′57.94″N 2°46′8.16″E), but although the quarry was adopted as a war cemetery, the details of his grave were lost, and so he was recorded among the names of the missing on the Loos Memorial.

-At the time of his death his brother John was also serving with the Black Watch.
-His younger brother Michael was at home recovering from wounds and his eldest brother, Lord Glamis, had recently left the Black Watch after being wounded.
-His mother, Cecilia Bowes-Lyon, Countess of Strathmore and Kinghorne, was severely affected by the loss of her son, and after his death became an invalid, withdrawn from public life until the marriage of her daughter Elizabeth to the future king in 1923.
+At the time of Bowes-Lyon's death, his brother John was also serving with the Black Watch.
+His younger brother, Michael, was at home recovering from wounds and his eldest brother, Lord Glamis, had recently left the Black Watch after being wounded.
+His mother, Cecilia Bowes-Lyon, Countess of Strathmore and Kinghorne, was severely affected by the loss of her son, and after his death became an invalid, withdrawn from public life until the marriage of her daughter Elizabeth to the future king George VI in 1923.
 Fergus's widow later married Captain William Frederick Martin (d.
 6 October 1947).
 His widow died on 29 March 1959, aged 68.

-In November 2011 his grandson supplied family records to the Commonwealth War Graves Commission detailing his original burial place, and showing that it had remained marked until the end of the war.
-As a result, in August 2012 his place of commemoration was moved to the Quarry Cemetery, Auchy-les-Mines, marked by a headstone inscribed with his details and the words "Buried near this spot" as the precise location of the grave is still not known.
+In November 2011, Bowes-Lyon's grandson supplied family records to the Commonwealth War Graves Commission detailing his original burial place, and showing that it had remained marked until the end of the war.
+As a result, in August 2012, his place of commemoration was moved to the Quarry Cemetery, Auchy-les-Mines, marked by a headstone inscribed with his details and the words "Buried near this spot" as the precise location of the grave is still not known.